The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/appleton-wi-2424-w-college-ave.md

 ## Stages

-Originally when the store opened, they had a {{< wiki-link "Classic Stage" >}} , as all other ShowBiz locations had, but it would only have it for 2 years as in November 1985, the location closed for unknown reasons.
+Originally when the store opened, they had a [Classic Stage] , as all other ShowBiz locations had, but it would only have it for 2 years as in November 1985, the location closed for unknown reasons.

 | Stage                | Installed    | Removed       |                                                |
 |----------------------|--------------|---------------|------------------------------------------------|